Raja Ravi Varma: An Everlasting Imprint

 Number of pages: 352; White Falcon Publishing, 1 Edition (2023); ISBN-13: 9781636408460; Product Dimensions: 8.27 x 1 x 11.69 Inches

-The first volume of the series was launched at the Banquet Hall of the Lukshmi Vilas Palace, Vadodara on April 9, 2023.
+The first volume of the series was launched at the Banquet Hall of the Lukshmi Vilas Palace, Vadodara by Their Highnesses Shubhangini Raje, Rajmataji of Baroda and Radhikaraje Gaekwad, Maharani Saheb of Baroda among others.
+The event was held on April 9, 2023.

 This volume consists of two chapters.
 The first chapter deals with the history of the Ravi Varma Press and the second chapter explores the influence of the prints on various aspects life like religion, law and policy, advertising and commerce, etc. Particularly important are two appendices containing price-lists from dealers which catalogue the prints from the Press.